-- Peruse the document until you are satisfied that you understand its structure.
+- 1. Peruse the document until you are satisfied that you understand its structure.
 You can investigate the SoDA elements by clicking on their bubbles in the structure view to select them, choosing Edit Query from the SoDA menu, and then clicking Cancel to dismiss the dialog box when you are finished. - 2.
 Generate the book: - a.
 Choose Generate Book from the book's SoDA menu (not Generate Document from the document's SoDA menu).
-The SoDA Generator dialog box will appear. - b.
-Make sure that the Update Documents from Source and Update Book from Source options are toggled on, and that the other and the book will appear as follows in the structure view:

-- options (especially Produce Printable Book) are toggled off.
+The SoDA Generator dialog box will appear.

+- b.
+Make sure that the Update Documents from Source and Update Book from Source options are toggled on, and that the other options (especially Produce Printable Book) are toggled off.
 Then click OK. - c.
 Click Continue in the SoDA Information dialog box that appears.